jhaojay/imdb_top50_by_genre/README.md

 In this cast study, I developed an ETL solution that scrapes the top 50 movies from the list of "Top Rated English Movies by Genre" of each genre into a local csv file.
 Then I developed second ETL pipeline that extracts raw data from the csv file, performed necessary transformations and loaded into postgresSQL database.
 <br/><br/>
+Movies' titles, release years, certificates, run time, ratings, metascores, descriptions, votes, gross, directors and casts are scrapped and stored.
+<br/><br/>
-The database schema design(click to enlarge picture):
+Database schema design(click to enlarge):
 ![alt text](https://github.com/jhaojay/imdb_top50_by_genre/blob/main/schema.JPG?raw=true)

 # Dependencies